-You notice odd behaviour first.
-Models refuse requests at odd times.
-Policies change without notice.
-Service-level reports stop matching your telemetry.
+Sometimes models refuse requests at odd times.
+Sometimes policies change without notice.
+Sometimes service-level reports stop matching your own data.

 Typical signs of partnership strain